AdobeDocs/commerce-cloud-service.en/help/cloud-guide/application/php-settings.md

 >[!WARNING]
 >
->PHP compiled with debug is not supported and the Probe may conflict with XDebug or XHProf.
+>PHP compiled with debug is not supported and the Probe may conflict with [!DNL XDebug] or [!DNL XHProf].
 Disable those extensions when enabling the Probe.
 The Probe conflicts with some PHP extensions like Pinba or IonCube.